For avid hikers whose physical fitness is moderate to excellent, and who are able to carry 20-25 lb backpacks on full day treks.

 Your guide strongly advises good quality hiking boots with full ankle support and firm sidewall protection (low side boots should be avoided).
 The altitude, coastal exposure and physical effort of the hike makes layered clothing ideal for easy add-removal, with moisture wicking underwear for maximum comfort.
 Rain gear is a must, along with light gloves and a hat against sun exposure and weather.
 Also recommended is a mummy-style sleeping bag, suitable for summer alpine temperatures at night (10 – 15C).

-All events/tours start at Marble Inn Resort in Steady Brook.
-Explore NL is affiliated with Marble Inn Resort.
+All tours start at Marble Inn Resort in Steady Brook.
+Explore Newfoundland is affiliated with Marble Inn Resort.
 However, our participants are free to make pre-tour/post-tour accommodation and travel arrangement as they choose.
 If you need assistance with ground transportation or accommodations, we would be pleased to assist.

 What You Should Know and Must Know